 What happens to your apps when you turn off roaming

 What will stop working without Wi-Fi: WhatsApp and Telegram for real-time messages, Google Maps in online mode, Instagram, email, Uber, online translators, and any app that needs a connection.
-All of these will work perfectly as soon as you connect to a Wi-Fi network.
+All of these will work perfectly again as soon as you connect to a Wi-Fi network.

-What will always continue to work: traditional calls and SMS (if your plan includes them abroad), the camera, the photo gallery, notes, the calculator, downloaded offline maps, and any content you have saved on your phone.
+What will always continue to work: traditional calls and SMS (if your plan includes them abroad), the camera, photo gallery, notes, calculator, downloaded offline maps, and any content you have saved on your phone.

 How to stay connected without roaming with a travel eSIM